m91michel/knowledge/nocode/README.md

 - [Hubspot](https://www.hubspot.de) - Marketing, sales, and service software that helps your business grow without compromise.
 Because “good for the business” should also mean “good for the customer.”
 - [Beamer](https://www.getbeamer.com/) - Announce your latest updates and get powerful feedback with an in-app notification center, widgets and changelog.
 - [Buy me a coffee](https://www.buymeacoffee.com/) - Buy Me a Coffee is a simple, meaningful way to fund your creative work.
+- [testimonial.to](https://testimonial.to) - Text testimonials looks less authentic.
+We help you collect video testimonials from your customers so you can better promote your business.